sbarex/QLMarkdown/README.md

 I am not primarily an application developer, and I have no particular experience in programming in swift and much less in c/c++.
 There may be possible bugs in the code, be patient.
 Also I am not a native English speaker :sweat_smile:.

-**This application was developed for pleasure.**
+Thanks to [hazarek](https://github.com/hazarek) for the app icon and the css style.

-Thanks to thanks to [hazarek](https://github.com/hazarek) for the app icon and the css style.
+**This application was developed for pleasure :heart:.**